Fedihosting-Foundation-Forks/fep/fep/e2ce/fep-e2ce.md

 For more information on this type of attack, see [SIF-2023-001](https://advisory.silicon.moe/advisory/sif-2023-001/).

-## Digest verification on POST requests
+## RFC3230 verification on POST requests

 [TODO]